atom/atom/docs/README.md

 Check out the [Atom][Atom] class docs to see what globals are available and what they provide.

-You can also require many of these classes in your packages via:
+You can also require many of these classes in your package via:

 ```coffee
 {EditorView} = require 'atom'